Carla Easton

-Carla Jennifer Easton (born 1985) is a Scottish singer-songwriter from Carluke, Scotland.
-Easton has been a member of the bands Futuristic Retro Champions and TeenCanteen and currently is the keyboard player for The Vaselines while also pursuing a solo career, first under the name Ette and now under the name Carla J. Easton.
+Carla Jennifer Easton (born 1985) is a Scottish singer-songwriter and filmmaker.
+Easton has been a member of the bands Futuristic Retro Champions and TeenCanteen and is currently keyboard player for The Vaselines.
+She has also pursued a solo career, initially under the name Ette and now under the name Carla J. Easton.
 Her 2018 album Impossible Stuff was shortlisted for the Scottish Album of the Year Award in 2019.

 Biography

-Easton grew up in Carluke and her musical tastes were influenced by her older brother, who was 10 years older than her and interested in a wide variety of genres.
-In 2007 Easton graduated from the Edinburgh College of Art with a BA (Hons) Sculpture.
-In 2011 she graduated with a Masters of Fine Art from Glasgow School of Art.
+Easton grew up in Carluke, a commuter town in South Lanarkshire, Scotland.
+Her musical tastes were influenced by her older brother, who was 10 years older than her and interested in a wide variety of genres.
+In 2007, Easton graduated from the Edinburgh College of Art with a BA (Hons) Sculpture.
+In 2011, she graduated with a Masters of Fine Art from Glasgow School of Art.

 Futuristic Retro Champions

-In 2006 Easton formed the band Futuristic Retro Champions with friends from the Edinburgh School of Art, with a sound combining 'wistful pop' with 'processed-beats'.
+In 2006, Easton formed the band Futuristic Retro Champions with friends from the Edinburgh School of Art, with a sound combining 'wistful pop' with 'processed-beats'.
 The band split up in 2010, having released two EPs.

 TeenCanteen

 Easton formed TeenCanteen in 2012, on vocals and playing keyboard, with Sita Pieraccini on bass, Chloe Philip on guitar and Debs Smith on drums.
-In 2016 their debut album Say It All with a Kiss, which made the Longlist for the Scottish Album of the Year Award in 2017, was released by Last Night From Glasgow.
-In 2017 they released an EP Sirens, then announced that TeenCanteen were taking a break.
+In 2016, their debut album Say It All with a Kiss, which made the Longlist for the Scottish Album of the Year Award in 2017, was released by Last Night From Glasgow.
+In 2017, they released an EP Sirens, then announced that TeenCanteen were taking a break.